Reasoning Questions for Competitive Exams

 • Keep the best of resources by your side.
 While preparing for competitive exams, materials that follow the latest syllabus are an important prerequisite.
 It not only aids your direction of preparation but also helps you work on your strong and weak areas.

 • Terminologies & Triggers.
 One out of five questions may contain a few terminologies or triggers, prior knowledge of which helps you in getting to your answers quickly.
-These types of reasoning questions include ‘should be’ or ‘must be’ and sports, finance, basic science, amongst others.
+These types of reasoning questions include ‘should be’ or ‘must be’ and sports, finance, and basic science, amongst others.

 Watch this video to get handy with some cool tricks to solve Reasoning Questions